Chilly weather is making many of us seek refuge indoors.

 But what about the birds?
 They'll just have to fluff their feathers and figure out how to stay warm as best they can.

 They are well-adapted to doing that, of course.
 But there's general agreement among ornithologists that we can make it easier for them to tough out a harsh winter.
 Here's a checklist to help you do your part, not only for birds but also for squirrels and chipmunks — despite their summer shenanigans.

 Stock up.
-Before winter weather hits — or during breaks in the weather — stock up on winter bird supplies such as seed, extra feeders and even extra birdhouses.
+Before a storm hits — or during breaks in the weather — stock up on winter bird supplies such as seed, extra feeders and even extra birdhouses.